Casework: Grassy Narrows First Nation and Environmental Injustice

 • the massive discharge of mercury from an upstream mill into the English-Wabigoon river system that flows through the Grassy Narrows territory;

-• the clearcutting of forests within Grassy Narrows territory
+• issuing of mining permits within Grassy Narrows territory.

 Photo credit: Toronto Star